 If Yes, please list them below:

-Important of Proposed Research
+Importance of Proposed Research

 Briefly (at most 1 page) indicate what is new and important about your proposed research.

 How are you contributing to knowledge about the proposed area of inquiry?
 Are you developing a new theory or testing an existing theory in a context it has previously been unexamined?
 How does your proposed research contribute to the academic literature?
 Is the proposed research policy-relevant, and if so, in what way?